Andrkenya/Andrkenya/README.md

 - I've worked with SpaCy and NLTK for NLP projects.

 ## Scraping Skills
-- I've used Beautiful Soup to scrap data from multiple sites for a language translation project.
+- I've used Beautiful Soup to scrap data from multiple sources for a language translation project.

 ## Education Status
 - I'm a Masters Finalist at Makerere University specializing in Artificial Intelligence and Data Science.